chiniczR/Get-Cab/README.md

 # Get Cab
-Free adaptation of the Gett android app.
+Liberal adaptation of the Gett android app.

 Screenshots of the app (the passenger's app):
 ![](getCabScreenshots.png)